qgis/QGIS-Documentation/docs/training_manual/processing/john_snow.rst

 The first thing to do is to calculate the Voronoi diagram (a.k.a.
 Thiessen polygons) of the pumps layer, to get the influence zone of each pump.
-The :guilabel:`Voronoi Diagram` algorithm can be used for that.
+The :guilabel:`Voronoi polygons` algorithm can be used for that.

 .. figure:: img/john_snow/voronoi.png